mgaitan/waliki/README.rst

 - Version control for your content using Git
 - Extensible architecture with plugins
 - Markdown, reStructuredText or textile markups.
 Easy to add more.
-- UI based on bootstrap
+- UI based on Twitter's Bootstrap

 How to start
 ------------